bxparks/AceTime/USER_GUIDE.md

 using namespace ace_time;
 ```

-To use the zoneinfo data structures needed by `BasicZoneProcessor` and
+To use the Basic ZoneInfo data structures needed by `BasicZoneProcessor` and
-`BasicZoneManager`, you may need:
+`BasicZoneManager`, you will need:

 ```C++
 using namespace ace_time::zonedb;
 ```

-To use the zoneinfo data structures needed by `ExtendedZoneProcessor` and
+To use the Extended ZoneInfo data structures needed by `ExtendedZoneProcessor`
-`ExtendedZoneManager`, you may need:
+and `ExtendedZoneManager`, you will need:

 ```C++
 using namespace ace_time::zonedbx;
 ```

-<a name="Classes"></a>
+<a name="DateTimeClasses"></a>
 ## Date and Time Classes

 <a name="EpochSeconds"></a>